Code-Institute-Submissions/fresh-box-mp1/README.md

 ## FreshBox

-A website providing a place for users to order fresh ingredients and recipe ideas on a subscription based service.
+A website providing a place for users to order fresh ingredients and recipe ideas on a subscription-based service.

 FreshBox are environmentally conscious and only use distrubuters who use sustainable farming methods.
 Reduced use of carbon emissions througout the process by using local farms and produce centers.
 Food is fresh when delivered and never frozen.
 Also work